zalando-incubator/ember-dressy-table/README.md

 * valid HTML
 * easy i18n

 You can use this addon out of the box.
-For the most common use cases, Ember-dynamic-table requires only minimal development effort.
+For the most common use cases, Ember-dressy-table requires only minimal development effort.
 However, it's open to extension for anyone seeking more sophisticated features.

-### Why Ember-dynamic-table
+### Why Ember-dressy-table

 We created this addon after discovering that [DataTables](https://github.com/DataTables/DataTables), while popular and mature, made implementing the custom renderer and actions from the cell component rather difficult when working with sophsticated tables.
 We looked for a mature "native Ember.js" component and found that the most popular option, [ember-light-table](https://github.com/offirgolan/ember-light-table), did not provide valid markup.

-[Ember-contextual-table](https://emberobserver.com/addons/ember-contextual-table), which is similar to Ember-dynamic-table (and which directly inspired it), nearly required a full rebuild before we could create dynamic columns.
+[Ember-contextual-table](https://emberobserver.com/addons/ember-contextual-table), which is similar to Ember-dressy-table (and which directly inspired it), nearly required a full rebuild before we could create dressy columns.
 We wanted something for Ember.js that was like [Reactable](https://github.com/glittershark/reactable), which enables fast, flexible, and simple data tables in React.

 #### User Testimonial: Zalando